-Transcript of the interview made by the researcher in Rome, in December of 1995.
+Transcript of the interview made by the researcher in Rome, 1995.

 It is approved by Giancarlo Schiaffini.

-The seminal idea for setting up the multiform structure complex of Plexus was conceived in 1981 in the kitchen of east 6th street, in New York, by Sandro Dernini, Antonello Neri, Massimo Coen and myself.
-There, we were talking about how to organize a space to perform many different kind of music.
-This conversation began some years before, in 1978, when I started my collaboration with Sandro in Cagliari.
-I played some concerts of improvised music and we were talking about the role of improvisation, the role of music, the role of performance and of performance art and of any kind of performance you may think of.
-So there we placed the seed of Plexus several years before it came out.
-In the kitchen, in 1981, we were three performers and a maitre a penser, a provoker, to stimulate our creativity, all of us were and we are in several performing arts, music theatre, movies as well, dealing with improvisation in different sites, sometimes we play music completely composed organized, sometimes totally improvised, with all possibilities between the two extremes.
+The seminal idea for setting up the multiform structure complex of Plexus was conceived in 1981 in the kitchen of east 6th street, in New York, by Sandro Dernini, Antonello Neri, Massimo Coen and I. There, we were talking about how to organize a space to perform different kind of music. conversation began some years before, in 1978, when I started my collaboration with Sandro in Cagliari.
+I played some concerts of improvised music and we were talking about the role of improvisation, the role of music, the role of performance and of performance art and of any kind of performance you may So there we placed the seed of Plexus several years before it came out.
+In the kitchen, in 1981, we were performers and a maitre a penser, provoker, to stimulate our creativity, all of us were and we are in several performing arts, music theatre, movies as well, dealing with improvisation in different sites, sometimes we play music completely composed organized, sometimes totally improvised, with possibilities between the two extremes.
 When you perform or improvise, even in a theatre piece, a lot parameters you have to consider, which are may be the skeleton of such a work, in the definition of my work and of a project like Plexus.
 For me it is very difficult to define my work.
 First, I like my work.
 I do my work because I like my work.
 I find some ways of life, desires, aims, in my work.
 I think that I am not one dimension man, all my work is often very various, as composer, sometimes I compose for other people, sometimes for myself, sometimes I just write simple structures for improvisers or just improvise other structures, generally.
-Anyway, for me it is
+For me it is important to be involved in the work, from its birth time, from the first concept of the work, and thinking that the work lives just in the moment in which it actually performs, because all composition speculation, planning, are finalized to the moment in which the work will takes place